"Perfectionism isn't sought out by the emotionally abused,

 ( So inversely I also believed there was something fundamentally wrong with me because I didn't know that route)

 I didn't learn this oddness from books or film though, It wasn't that which set up this weird logic jump.
 It was not just the hero in a book - that's an easy one and should ( hopefully) show up the flaw in my thinking.
 It was also that other people, such as my parents, knew what to do.
 They always knew the right thing to do (so they said) and they also knew what I was doing wrong.

 There's the connection.

 Being different as a child is quite tragic and a pretty bad survival trait.
-So to fit in you hide whats different.
-To not be bullied, to have an easier life.
+So in order to fit in you hide what's different.
+You do this to not be bullied, to have an easier life, to pretend to be the normal that everyone else finds so apparently effortless.
 So I would agree with the wrongness of what I was doing - and hide it.
 Hide that somebody had to tell me I kept doing things wrong.
 That I didn't get normal social cues.
 Just hid it all.
-This is how we keep family secrets after all, we make the victim responsible for the wrong so they want to hide it.
+This is how we keep family secrets after all, especially abuse.
+We make the victim responsible for the wrong so they want to hide it.

 Not all of my thinking was connected though.
 I would quite happily forgive and excuse the mistakes other people made, but as I said, the standard to which I had to live was zero mistakes.